ngoctint1lvc/AI-Translator/README.md

 2. Add your OpenAI API key(s) in the popup
 3. Select any text on a webpage
 4. Press the `H` key
-5. The translation will appear in a notification
+5. The translation UI will appear, you can press `H` again to close it

 ## API Key Management